About Archival Collections

 - We can only provide permissions to publish for materials we hold the copyright to.

-- Ask a Design Librarian or visit Special Collections at GSD, we will help you navigate the collections.
+- Use Ask a Design Librarian or visit us in the Special Collections Reading Room at GSD.
+We will help you navigate our collections.